We take a closer look at the small buds that pack a mighty punch.

 Where did they originate?

-Capers are immature flower buds from Capparis shrubs which grow all over the Mediterranean.
-They’ve got quite a history too.
+Capers are immature flower buds from Capparis shrubs which grow all over the Mediterranean and they’ve got quite a history too.
 The plant dates back to at least 2,000 BC – they’re mentioned in Sumerian epic Gilgamesh which was inscribed on stone tablets.

 One of the main areas of production is the Italian island of Pantelleria where the best capers in the world are said to grow.
 The island’s location between Tunisia and Sicily goes a long way to explain their appearance in so many different cuisines.
 You’ll find them in abundance throughout Middle Eastern, North African and Mediterranean cooking, and they’re especially common in Italian and Sicilian dishes.